ArmandPhilippot/dig-dir/README.md

 Walk Dir gathers some additional data depending of the filetype:

 - If it is a file, Walk Dir will return the extension and optionally the file content as string.
-- If it is a directory, Walk Dir will return its files and its subdirectories if the recursive option is enabled.
+- If it is a directory, Walk Dir will return its files and its subdirectories except when max depth is reached.

 ## Install